pniyongabo/rocktalk/README.md

 - Logic/Integration: LangChain
 - Storage: SQLite

+## Storage

+The storage interface is designed to be extensible for future additional storage options.
+The storage engine interface:

+- Stores all chat sessions, messages, and templates
+- Supports full-text search and complex queries

+That said, SQLite is currently the only supported storage implementation.
+By default:

+- Chat database is stored in `chat_database.db` in the project root directory.
+This file is auto-generated with preset templates and necessary tables to meet the interface requirements.
+The database file can be deleted it at any time and it will be regenerated.
+- The database contents can be modified manually using any SQLite editing tool (e.g. SQLite3 Editor extension in VS Code).
+This can be useful for debugging application issues or just to see how your data is stored.
+- *Security Note: While file permissions restrict access to the current user (read/write only), the database file itself is not encrypted.
+Exercise caution with sensitive information as the contents remain readable if the file is accessed.*

 ## Chat Templates

 RockTalk implements a flexible template system that allows users to save and reuse chat configurations.
 Templates include: